dafny-lang/dafny/docs/OnlineTutorial/guide.md

 because of the chaining comparison operator syntax in Dafny.
-(In general, most of the comparison operators can be chained, but only "in one direction", i.e. not mixing greater than and less than.
+(In general, most of the comparison operators can be chained, but only "in one direction", i.e. not mixing "greater than" and "less than".
 See the reference for details.)

 The first way of expressing the postconditions separates